-Check the Windows[®] Event Viewer to see if it displays the following message: PDT FATAL: lock file "postmaster.pid" already exists.
+To see if the following message is displayed, check the Windows Event Viewer: PDT FATAL: lock file "postmaster.pid" already exists.

 NetVault Backup 10.x uses a PostgreSQL database.
 If the PostgreSQL database does not start, NetVault Backup cannot start.
 To correct this issue, delete the "postmaster.pid" file from the location referenced in the log and restart the NetVault Backup Server.
-For more information, see https://support.software.dell.com/netvault-backup/kb/122475.
+For more information, see https://support.questcom/netvault-backup/kb/122475.